Kakamotobi/Learned/DSA/02-Problem-Solving-Approach-and-Patterns.md

   return i+1;
 }

-// Approach 2 - use separate counter variable
+// Approach 2 - use a separate counter variable
 function countUniqueValues(arr){
   // If arr is empty, return 0.
   // Initiate countOfUniqueValues = 1.